SachinVarghese/telma/README.md

 ## Introduction

-AI assistants or agents can be built by leveraging an agentic language model behaviour.
-Agentic behaviour is the ability to use external tools in order to solve tasks.
-For this a language model is prompted with a set of tool definitions and instructions on how to use these tools to complete a certain task.
+AI assistants or agents can be built by leveraging an agentic language model behavior.
+Agentic behavior is the ability to use external tools to solve tasks.
+For this, a language model is prompted with a set of tool definitions and instructions on how to use these tools to complete a certain task.

-The ability of the language model to utilize these tools efficiently depends not only on the tool definitions but also what tools are used together in a language model prompt.
-This project aims at evaluating and comparing different toolkits i.e combinations of such tool definitions.
+> ***The ability of the language model to utilize these tools efficiently depends not only on the tool definitions but also on what tools are used together in a language model prompt.
+This project aims at evaluating and comparing different toolkits i.e. combinations of such tool definitions.***

 ## Usage

-TELMA provides interfaces to define language model agent tools, assemble them as toolkits and run evaluations on these toolkits based on any defined heuristic.
+TELMA provides interfaces to define language model agent tools, assemble them as toolkits, and run evaluations on these toolkits based on any defined heuristic.
 TELMA provides some evaluation heuristics out of the box that can be used to score and compare toolkits or extended to build custom evaluators.
 So the main usage steps are

 - Defines language model agent tools
-- Define toolkits as combination of tools
+- Define toolkits as a combination of tools
-- Evaluate Individual toolkit on a heuristic
+- Evaluate Individual toolkits on a heuristic
 - Compare toolkits to choose the best fit

 ## Define Tools

 Tools can be defined in TELMA in multiple ways.
-There are many frameworks/projects that help build language model based agents/ assistants and hosts a set of tools.
-TELMA aims to integrate with most of such projects to define tools and compare toolkits.
+Many frameworks/projects help build language model-based agents/ assistants and host a set of tools like Langchain, Huggingface, etc. TELMA aims to integrate with most such projects to define tools and compare toolkits.
 - Native definition (see schema definition for details)
 - From Langchain Hub tools
 - From Open AI functions